-CLAUSE 4: SUSTAINABLE PURCHASING OF PAPER AND OFFICE SUPPLIES
+CLAUSE 3.
+SUSTAINABLE PURCHASING OF PAPER AND OFFICE SUPPLIES

-- A) White printing paper used for black and white printing must be made up of 100% post-consumer recycled content.
+- A) White printing paper used for black and white printing must be made up of 100% postconsumer recycled content.
 100% post-consumer recycled paper must be available for colored printing on white paper.
-Colored paper must be at least 20% post-consumer recycled content. - B) Office supplies should be purchased from the A.S. supply cabinet whenever possible as these items have been bought with sustainable principles in mind. - C) A list of sustainable office supplies should be provided to A.S. groups so that they may place their own orders if necessary.
+Colored paper must be at least 20% post-consumer recycled content. - B) Office supplies should be purchased from the A.S. supply cabinet whenever possible as these items have been bought with sustainable principles in mind.

+C) A list of sustainable office supplies should be provided to A.S. groups so that they may place their own orders if necessary.

-CLAUSE 5: SUSTAINABLE PURCHASING OF PAINT
+CLAUSE 4.
+SUSTAINABLE PURCHASING OF PAINT

-A) All paint must be water-based and low or no-VOC (volatile organic compound).
+A) All paint must be water-based and low-or not-VOC (volatile organic compound).

-CLAUSE 6: SUSTAINABLE PURCHASING OF ELECTRONICS, APPLIANCES AND BATTERIES
+CLAUSE 5.
+SUSTAINABLE PURCHASING OF ELECTRONICS, APPLIANCES, AND BATTERIES